+Line 5.
 Use the table in line 5 to show the amount of each NOL carryover from tax years after 2017 that is attributable to each separate trade or business conducted at any time after 2017 ("siloed post-2017 NOL") to the tax year.
-Include the NOL for each separate trade or business conducted after 2017, even if a Schedule A for any one or more specific trades or businesses is not included with this return for this tax year.
+Include the NOL for each separate trade or business conducted after 2017, even if a Schedule A for any one or more specific trades or businesses isn't included with this return for this tax year.
 Report the full amount of the available NOL for each separate trade or business, even if some of the loss is used to offset income reported on a Schedule A filed for that separate trade or business on this return.

-In the first column under line 5, identify the Business Activity Code to which each NOL relates.
-In the second column, enter the total amount of each siloed post-2017 NOL generated in any prior year after 2017 and not used to offset income (either as a carryback or carryover) to a tax year prior to 2021.
-Do not reduce the amount by any NOL deduction reported on Schedule A, Part II, line 17.
+In the first column under line 5, identify the business activity code to which each NOL relates.
+In the second column, enter the total amount of each siloed post-2017 NOL generated in any prior year after 2017 and not used to offset income (either as a carryback or carryover) to a tax year prior to 2022.
+Don't reduce the amount by any NOL deduction reported on Schedule A, Part II, line 17.
 See Separate Trades or Businesses, later, for information about changing the business activity code associated with a particular trade or business, and the effect of such a change on NOLs.

-Generally, the organization must file Form 3115, Application for Change in Accounting Method, to change its accounting method.
-An exception applies where a section 501(c) organization changes its accounting method to comply with the Financial Accounting Standards Board (FASB) Accounting

-Standards Codification 958, Not-for-Profit Entities (ASC 958).
+Line 6.
+Generally, the organization must file Form 3115 to change its accounting method.
+An exception applies where a section 501(c) organization changes its accounting method to comply with the Financial Accounting Standards Board (FASB) Accounting Standards Codification 958, Not-for-Profit Entities (ASC 958).
 See Notice 96-30, 1996-1 C.B.
-378.
+378. See Accounting Methods, earlier.